danish-mehmood/danish-mehmood.github.io/microservices-architecture-deep-dive-part-three-communications/index.md

 ![integration](images/posts/microservices/partthree/integration.png)

-Moreover, having HTTP dependencies between microservices, like when creating long request/response cycles with HTTP request chains, as shown in the first part of the Figure 4-15, not only makes your microservices not autonomous but also their performance is impacted as soon as one of the services in that chain isn't performing well.
+Moreover, having HTTP dependencies between microservices, like when creating long request/response cycles with HTTP request chains, as shown in the first part of the diagram, not only makes your microservices not autonomous but also their performance is impacted as soon as one of the services in that chain isn't performing well.

 The more you add synchronous dependencies between microservices, such as query requests, the worse the overall response time gets for the client apps.

 > In summary if client requests something from microservice A and this service can't fulfill the request on its own and it talks to microservice B and consequently B needs to talk to microservice C to fulfill the request, then it means that these services are not **_autonomous_**.
-And if the communication between all these services in synchronous , the latency would keep on addinf with each request in the chain and if any single service fails in the chain the failure would cascade and the whole chain would fail.
+And if the communication between all these services is synchronous , the latency would keep on adding with each request in the chain and if any single service fails in the chain the failure would cascade and the whole chain would fail.

 As shown in the above diagram, in synchronous communication a "chain" of requests is created between microservices while serving the client request.
 This is an anti-pattern.
 In asynchronous communication microservices use asynchronous messages or http polling to communicate with other microservices, but the client request is served right away.